BlueBrain/nexus-web/docs/studio/studios.md

 #### Note

-Every time when you create a new Studio, the `AggregateElasticSearchView` should be updated.
+Every time when you create a new Studio, the `AggregateElasticSearchView` needs to be updated.